ricardo-719/projectManagementApp-cs50w/README.md

 - models.py...
 - newProject.html...
 - newProject.js contains a function that handles the display status (block/none) of the deadline form making it appear when needed otherwise keeping it hidden.

+Models:

+Project model: database for projects
+Tasks model : database for tasks within projects Inventory model: database for inventory within projects Room model: database for discussion rooms for shared projects Message model: database of all messages within the rooms